Quick Reference

 Object references

-Special Go values can be used to automatically apply an id or class, or both to an element by adding to the tag with square brackets:
+In Haml templates, special Go values can be used to automatically apply an id or class, or both to an element by adding to the tag with square brackets:

 %span[someValue]